aliceauko/phase-3-sinatra-react-project-frontend/README.md

 * Open the folder location on terminal and use the following command to run app:

 ## How To Run It
-Run npm install to install the prerequisites and then npm start
+For the back end run bundle install ato install the prerequisites and then For the front end run npm install to install the prerequisites and then npm start and then bundle exec rake server
 *****
 ## Live Link
-Or you can access the web application directly via this [LINK.](https://recipe-app-git-main-aliceauko.vercel.app/)
+Or you can access the web application directly via this [LINK.]()
 *****

 ## Technologies Used
 1. HTML
 2. CSS
 3. React js
+4. Ruby
+5. SQLite3 (Sinatra and Active Records)

 *****

-## Known Bugs
+## Future additions
-* The first loading might take some time
+* Add the edit button
+* Filter according to department
+* Be able to mark either present or absent
 *****
 ## Blockers
 * I was unable to apply CRUD well as my json.db server isn't updating